jymcheong/OpenEDR/readme.md

 ### Select IP Addresses for SFTP Receiver & Monitoring Frontends

-The installation scripts (regardless Windows or non-Windows) will prompt you to select addresses for the two stated purpose.
+The installation scripts (regardless Windows or non-Windows) will prompt you to select addresses for the two stated purposes.

 - Windows endpoints installed with host-agents will upload to the SFTP Receiver via that selected IP
 - To access OrientDB & Alert monitoring web interfaces, select an address *preferably from a different interface* from the SFTP Receiver.